-Learn more about each course and credits in the Visual & Performing Arts Course Catalog.
+Learn more about each course and credits in the Course Catalogs.

-Our teachers are practicing artists and share their own passion and dedication with their students.
-Our standards are high and we believe that, as art makers, we can never stop learning because active physical and mental engagement equals success.
+Our three studios are well equipped for most 2D and 3D art makers.
+Our instructors are practicing artists who share their own passion and dedication with students.
+Our standards are high.
+We believe that as art makers, we can never stop learning because active physical and mental engagement equals success.

 PERFORMING ARTS—Drama, Dance, & Vocal Music